clhenrick/portfolio/pages/cv.md

 *May, 2015 - Present*
 Brooklyn, NY

-Currently assisting [Radish Lab](http://radishlab.com/), a web and graphic design studio, with creating interactive data-visualizations, web-mapping, and professionally designed web sites for non-profits and cultural instutitions such as MAS.
+Currently assisting [Radish Lab](http://radishlab.com/), a web and graphic design studio, with creating interactive data-visualizations and professionally designed web sites for non-profits and cultural instutitions such as [MAS](http://mas.org/).
 Duties include agile front-end web-development using modern web technologies such as jQuery, Node.JS, D3.JS, Wordpress, CartoDB, and Github.

 ### Chris Henrick Cartography
 **Principal Cartographer**
 *June, 2010 - Present*
 Brooklyn, NY

 Currently consulting on digital cartographic design projects for the web and print.
-I have previously performed consultant work for organizations such as the Oakland Museum of California as well as independent authors such as Rebecca Solnit.
-I performed consultant cartographic design for [Avalon Travel](http://avalontravelbooks.com/) Publishing for 1.5 years prior to being hired full-time.
+I have previously performed consultant work for organizations such as the [Oakland Museum of California](http://museumca.org/) as well as independent authors such as [Rebecca Solnit](http://rebeccasolnit.net/).
+I performed consultant cartographic design for [Avalon Travel Publishing](http://avalontravelbooks.com/) for 1.5 years prior to being hired full-time.

 ###CartoDB
 **Geospatial Developer Intern**